cosc2336-ds-alg/assg03/README.md

 If a request is made for a digit place beyond the bounds of the array, you should return 0 as the answer.
-This is true for this `LargeInteger` example, there are 0 1000s in this place digit.
-Likewise, if a request is made for a negative place, like `digitAtPlace(-1)` you should also return 0.
-This check both guards your class from illegally trying to access beyond the bounds of your array, and it will also be a useful feature again later when we implement the `add()` operation.
+This is true for this `LargeInteger` example, there are 0 1000s in this digit position.
+Likewise, if a request is made for a negative position, like `digitAtPosition(-1)` you should also return 0.
+This check both guards your class from illegally trying to access beyond the bounds of your array, and it will also be a useful feature later when we implement the `add()` operation.
 Both of these conditions are also checked in the unit tests for this function.

-Once you are satisfied with your implementation of `digitAtPlace()`, you should perform the usual steps to finish Task 4 by committing and pushing your implementation to your repository, and closing and merging the pull request and issue for this task.
+Once you are satisfied with your implementation of `digitAtPosition()`, you should perform the usual steps to finish Task 4 by committing and pushing your implementation to your repository, and closing and merging the pull request and issue for this task.